top of page

 Classes and Workshops

-Below are brief descriptions of a few selected examples of the classes and workshops I currently teach or have taught in the past.
+Below are brief descriptions of selected examples of classes and workshops that Lažetić currently teaches or has taught in the past.

 — BOSTON UNIVERSITY —